How to Get Hair Transplant Results that Look Natural

 What’s the next step on your hair restoration journey?

-The Toronto Hair Transplant Clinic (THTC) offers free consultations.
+The Toronto Hair Transplant Clinic (THTC) offers no-obligation consultations.
 Dr. Cory Torgerson is a leading expert in facial, head, and neck surgery in Toronto.
 The THTC is well known for expertise in FUE hair transplant.
 Dr. Torgerson strives to use his artistic talent to tailor each procedure, maximizing the hairline for each patient.
 He also employs an integrative approach with advanced laser light therapies, platelet-rich plasma therapy, and medications, when applicable.
 Each client is completely unique and deserves a personalized plan to help them reach their hair restoration goals.

-If you think you might be an ideal candidate for an FUE hair transplant, you’re welcome to schedule a complimentary consultation to learn about the benefits of this minimally invasive surgery.
+If you think you might be an ideal candidate for an FUE hair transplant, you’re welcome to schedule a consultation to learn about the benefits of this minimally invasive surgery.
 We’ll be pleased to show you the hair transplant results our clients love and help you envision your lasting improvements too.